Have you been wondering why so many baby toys and books feature high-contrast black-and-white illustrations?

 Choosing toys and décor in high contrast black and white can be extremely beneficial for your child’s development because it’s easier for them to focus on, which helps them strengthen their eyesight and ability to concentrate.

-According to Essential Baby, “A monochrome color scheme filled with contrasting patterns and shapes provides a newborn with the best form of visual stimulation.”
+Essential Baby says, “A monochrome color scheme filled with contrasting patterns and shapes provides a newborn with the best form of visual stimulation.”

-Shades of black and white send the strongest signals to a baby’s brain, explains the Dr Sears Wellness Institute.
+Shades of black and white send the most vital signals to a baby’s brain, explains the Dr. Sears Wellness Institute.
 These strong signals can help stimulate brain growth and aid in visual development.

-Older children can use these blocks for sensory play, activities, playing chess and so on.
+Older children can use these blocks for sensory play, activities, chess, etc.

-Blocks are perfectly sized for a baby to grasp and play and finished with EN71 certified paints.
-Set includes 24 blocks and a tray.
+Blocks are perfectly sized for a baby to grasp and play and are finished with EN71-certified paints.
+The set includes 24 blocks and a tray.